alexkisielewicz/travel-shutter/TESTING.md

 # User story testing

+User stories were manualy tested against acceptance criteria (they are described in GitHub Project and Readme.md).

 | User story | Result     |
 |------------|------------|
 | [#1](https://github.com/alexkisielewicz/travel-shutter/issues/1) As a user, I can view a navbar from every page, so that I can easily navigate between pages. | PASS |